 When’s the best time to go pumpkin picking?

-A lot of UK farms offer pumpkin picking during the spooky season, starting from the beginning of October.
-The peak time to go pumpkin picking is during October half term, as this is when most of the farms open their gates for pumpkin pickers.
-There are so many great places in the UK to take the kids pumpkin picking this October, which is why we’ve chosen our favourite 7 patches to help you decide.
+Many UK farms offer pumpkin picking throughout the spooky season, starting at the beginning of October.
+The peak time to go pumpkin picking is during the October half term, as this is when most of the farms open their gates for pumpkin pickers.
+If you want the best of the crop though, we recommend going earlier on in the holidays and arriving in the morning.

 Where to go pumpkin picking near me

 There are hundreds of pumpkin patches to choose from in the UK this October.
-Some of the farms offer pumpkin picking events for kids with other activities and some have some cool props in the fields to get good photos with.
-Many of them also offer a nice selection of winter vegetables.
-We’ve put together a list of our top 6 favourite pumpkin patches below.
+Some farms even offer pumpkin picking events for kids with spooky activities and fields adorned with ghoulish decorations, making for the perfect photo opportunity.

 2. Laverock Hall Farm, Northumberland